 If you are using the good old temperature probe that has two metallic pongs that stick into the smoker chamber, just clean the pongs.
 You can use a piece of cloth to wash out the stain.
 Do not dip the entire thing in water as you may end up messing it up

 How to clean the chamber window

 This is where the old newspaper and the lass detergent come in handy.
-In absence of the lass cleaning detergent, you can use a water and vinegar mixture in a spray bottle.
+In absence of the lass cleaning detergent, you can use a water and apple cider vinegar mixture in a spray bottle.
 It works just as well.
 Spray every part of the window with the detergent.

 Some people would use the newspaper to wipe the window directly while the window is still wet.
 However, I prefer using a piece of cloth first to remove stains of dirt.
 Once you have wiped it clean, spray the window with clean water without soap and let it dry for a while.
 Now take the newspaper sheet ans crumble it unevenly and use it to rub off the remaining moisture until the window is completely dry.

 Use the same piece of cloth to clean the other part of the smoker door and use a brush to remove any remains and soot stuck in the crevices around the edges of the door.
 Finally, you are done with everything on the inner side of your smoker.
 Now its time tie to clean up the exterior.

 How to clean the outside of the smoker

 He outside should be the easiest part to clean.
 There are no much tough stain on the outer part.
 A damp clothe, warm water and your soft brush is probably all you need at this point.
 Just wipe all the outer walls clean. don’t forget to clean the vent of your smoker.
 If it is detachable, you can take it out and wipe all the soot that may have accumulated on it over time.